Albert II, Prince of Monaco: Charity work and patronages

-Environmental Interests
+Environmental interests

 In 2001, at the 36th Congress of the Mediterranean Science Commission held in the Principality, the CIESM Member States unanimously elected Monaco in the person of Prince Albert to the presidence of the commission.

 The year 2007 was declared as (International) Year of the Dolphin by the United Nations and United Nations Environment Programme.
 Prince Albert served as the International Patron of the "Year of the Dolphin", saying "The Year of the Dolphin gives me the opportunity to renew my firm commitment towards protecting marine biodiversity.
 With this strong initiative we can make a difference to save these fascinating marine mammals from the brink of extinction."

 The Zoological Garden of Monaco (Jardin Animalier) was founded by Prince Rainier in 1954.
 Rainier was petitioned unsuccessfully for many years by Virginia McKenna, founder of the Born Free Foundation, to release a pair of leopards at the zoo.
-Prince Albert met McKenna after his accession to the throne, and agreed to release the leopards as well the zoo's hippo and camel.
 He intends to convert the Jardin into a zoo for children.

 In January 2009, Prince Albert left for a month-long expedition to Antarctica, where he visited 26 scientific outposts and met with climate-change experts in an attempt to learn more about the impact of global warming on the continent.
 During the trip, he stopped at the South Pole, making him the only incumbent head of state to have visited both poles.